CHOOSING THE RIGHT PHOTOGRAPHER

 • HOW AND WHEN DO WE GET OUR IMAGES?

-Your images will be ready 4-6 weeks after the wedding, available for download on your own password-protected online gallery.
-Like this one.
+Your first reveal will be an online slideshow, about 4-5 weeks after the wedding.
+Your full gallery will be available for download shortly after.
 You will be able to download both high and low-resolution files and be able to order professional prints directly from the gallery.
 At the same time, I will write a blog post on my website featuring my personal favorites.

 • DO YOU OFFER ALBUMS?